hasanunlu/hasanunlu.github.io/_posts/2023-6-14-Motor-Controller-Software-and-Circuit-for-Dyson-Vacuum-Cleaner-Motors.markdown

 - I recommend using a current limit during the development phase to protect your mosfets, though it will need to be removed to reach high RPMs.
 - Avoid running the system excessively without proper cooling.
 The best cooling location is behind the motor, providing ample airflow.
 Position the H-bridge circuitry output of the airflow.

+For up-to-date code, you can check the repo [here](https://github.com/hasanunlu/dyson_motor_controller).
 ```cpp
 #define HALL_EFFECT 2